+YEK

-YEK Youth Entrepreneurs of Kansas is open to students Mr. Kliewer
+Youth Entrepreneurs of Kansas is open to students Mr. Kliewer enrolled in the entrepreneurship course.

 ACTIVITY TRIP POLICY

 It shall be the policy of Campus High School, in regard to official activity trips authorized by the school, that all performing members or all designated members of a special class or group participating in the activity shall utilize the provided transportation both to the event or activity and from the event or activity, unless approved by the school administration.
 Students will not be permitted to drive to any such events.